Hyperflux: Pruning Reveals Importance: Related work

-\textbf{Pruning based on gradient values} is another prominent approach, often overlapping with dynamic methods, which assesses weight properties in relation to the loss function.
-Works~\cite{lee2019snip} and \cite{dejorge2021progressiveforce} assess the trainability of subnetworks by analyzing initial gradient magnitudes relative to the loss function.
-AutoPrune \cite{xia2019autoprune} introduces handcrafted gradients that influence training, while Dynamic Pruning with Feedback \cite{lin2020dynamic} uses gradients during backpropagation to recover pruned weights with high trainability, preserving accuracy.
-RigL \cite{evci2020rigging} use gradient and weight magnitudes to determine which weights to prune and to regrow.
-GraNet \cite{liu2021sparse} employs a neuroregeneration scheme, which prunes and regrows the same number of weights, effectively keeping the sparsity constant while growing accuracy.
+\textbf{Pruning based on gradient values} is another prominent approach that assesses weight properties in relation to the loss function and often overlaps with differentiable methods.
+Works by \citet{lee2019snip} and \citet{dejorge2021progressiveforce} assess the trainability of subnetworks by analyzing initial gradient magnitudes relative to the loss function. \citet{xia2019autoprune} introduces handcrafted gradients that influence training, while \citet{lin2020dynamic} uses gradients during backpropagation to recover pruned weights with high trainability, preserving accuracy. \citet{evci2020rigging} uses gradient and weight magnitudes to determine which weights to prune and to regrow. \citet{liu2021sparse} employs a neuroregeneration scheme, which prunes and regrows the same number of weights, effectively keeping the sparsity constant while growing accuracy.
 Hyperflux distinguishes itself from all these methods by evaluating the importance of weights \textit{after} the moment of their pruning.
-Instead of deciding which weights are (un)important based solely on instantaneous gradients or single-stage evaluations, Hyperflux identifies a weight's significance based on the aggregated impact across topologies its removal has on the network's performance.
+Instead of deciding which weights are (un)important based solely on instantaneous gradients or single-stage evaluations, Hyperflux identifies a weight's significance based on the impact its removal has on the network's performance, aggregated across topologies.